river34/experimental-gameplay-fear/README.md

 ### How to play

-  - WASD or Left Click to move
+  - WASD / Left Click to move
-  - Space or Right Click to speed up
+  - Shift / Space / Right Click to speed up

 ### Credits

   - Engineer: River Liu
   - Artist: River Liu
-  - Playtesters: Xuesong Liang, Emre Findik, Sunil Nayak
+  - Playtesters: Xuesong Liang, Emre Findik, Sunil Nayak, Colin Andrew Grant

 ### Special thanks

   - Emre for coming up with the names of Ima and Kumu
+  - Colin for kindly offering to bring music to the game

 ### References